(This document was changed and it has been changed back to it’s original form as of January 9, 2026 @ 11:53am)

 I. EXECUTIVE SUMMARY

-Beginning in 2019, following a domestic-violence call that escalated into a full SWAT deployment and my entry into NCIC/TCIC databases, I have experienced a continuous and escalating pattern of:
+Beginning in 2019, following a domestic-violence call that escalated into a full SWAT deployment and my entry into NCIC/TCIC databases, I have experienced a continuous, escalating pattern of:

 II.
 TIMELINE OF KEY EVENTS (2019–2026)